lhp7895/shadowsocks-qt5-wiki-official-20160501/Installation.md

 sudo dnf install shadowsocks-qt5
 ```

-You may need to install dnf plugins by below command before you can enable copr repo.
+You may need to install a dnf plugin via the command below, before you can enable copr repo using `dnf`.

 ```bash
 sudo dnf install dnf-plugins-core